SP5600E – Educational Photon Kit or

 Carrying out the experiment

 Plug in the SP5650A into one channel of SP5600 and connect the analog output to DT5720A channel 0.
 Remove the protection cover of the SP5601 and SP5650A, spread the optical grease on both ends of the optical fiber and connect them.
 Use internal trigger mode on SP5601 and connect its trigger output on the DT5720A trigger IN.
 Connect via USB the modules to PC and power ON the devices.
-Use the default software values or optimize the parameters to acquire the light spectrum.
-In the spectrum of the SiPM response to a light pulse, every entry corresponds to the digitized released charge, measured integrating the electrical current spike during a predefined time interval.
-The peaks correspond to different number of cells fired at the same time by incoming photons.
+Use the default software values or optimize the parameters to perform the experiment.

 Experimental setup block diagram